The Sisters (short story): Evolution of the story

-Joyce took the offer, and ″The Sisters″ was published on 13 August 1904 using the pseudonym Stephen Dædalus, a name given to one of Joyce's semi-autobiographical literary characters in his later novels A Portrait of the Artist as a Young Man and Ulysses. ″The Sisters″ was the start of a series called Dubliners that he hoped the Homestead would continue to publish.
-In fact, Joyce would write two more stories for the Homestead, ″Eveline″ and ″After the Race,″ before complaints stopped the paper from publishing any more of his stories.
+Joyce took the offer, and "The Sisters" was published on 13 August 1904 using the pseudonym Stephen Dædalus, a name given to one of Joyce's semi-autobiographical literary characters in his later novels A Portrait of the Artist as a Young Man and Ulysses.
+"The Sisters" was the start of a series called Dubliners that he hoped the Homestead would continue to publish.
+In fact, Joyce would write two more stories for the Homestead, "Eveline" and "After the Race", before complaints stopped the paper from publishing any more of his stories.
 Joyce, nevertheless, continued to add more stories to the collection.
-But, he had great difficulty getting Dubliners published, and it wasn't until 1914 that the first edition of the book came out.
-During that decade, ″The Sisters″ went through a number of revisions.
+But he had great difficulty getting Dubliners published, and it wasn't until 1914 that the first edition of the book came out.
+During that decade, "The Sisters" went through a number of revisions.

-The two published versions have essentially the same plot.
-The diction, however, was transformed from a romantic style to a wholly modernist text.
-The Homestead version spelled much out for the reader.
-In the 1914 version, on the other hand, Joyce dropped the non-essential commentary leaving the facts to speak for themselves, a style Joyce called "scrupulous meanness."
-Readers are left to interpret and feel the bare facts for themselves.
-The style demands a greater engagement by the reader who must now provide more interpretation of the facts.